International and Exchange Students

 Procedures for payment of school fees

-Fees must be paid before the start of each semester.
+Fees must be paid each semester before the deadline dates (see below).
 The fees include tuition, compulsory fees, incidental fees, and health insurance.
 The regular full load is usually 15 credits (5 courses) each semester.
 Note: Exchange students are exempted from school fees.

 Once you have completed the online registration process, you will be able to view the total amount due for your first semester tuition and compulsory fees:

 RSA Health Insurance is mandatory for all International and Exchange Students.

 Quebec Government regulations require all International and Exchange Students to purchase the RSA Health Insurance Plan to study at Bishop’s University.
 Bishop’s University will not accept any other health insurance policies.

 See the complete details and online form on the International Students Health Insurance web page.

 Please use Flywire to make an International payment.
 If you have any questions please contact Hassina Bitam at firstname.lastname@example.org or 819-822-9600 ext.
 2208.

 - Cash or Interac in person only (McGreer, 2nd floor)

 - Cheque: make your cheque in Canadian funds payable to: